Persona 4: Personas

 The main focus of the game revolves around Personas, avatars projected from one's inner self that resemble mythological figures and represent the façades worn by individuals to face life's hardships.
 Each Persona possesses its own skills, as well as strengths and weaknesses to certain attributes.
-As Personas gain experience from battle and level up, that Persona can learn new skills, which include offensive or support abilities used in battle, or passive skills that grant the character benefits.
+As Personas gain experience from battle and level up, that Persona can learn new skills, which include offensive, or support abilities used in battle, or passive skills that grant the character benefits.
 Each Persona can carry up to eight skills at a time, with older skills needing to be forgotten in order to learn new ones.
 Whilst each of the main party members have their own unique Persona, which transforms into a stronger form after maxing out their Social Link, the protagonist has the "Wild Card" ability to wield multiple Personas, which he can switch between during battle to access different movesets.
 The player can earn new Personas from Shuffle Time, with the protagonist able to carry more Personas as he levels up.
 Outside of the dungeons, the player can visit the Velvet Room, where players can create new Personas, or summon previously acquired Personas for a fee.
 New Personas are created by fusing two or more monsters to create a new one, which receives some of the skills passed down from its material monsters.
 The level of Personas that can be created are limited by the protagonist's current level.
 If the player has built up a Social Link relating to a particular Arcana, then a Persona relating to that Arcana will receive a bonus upon creation.

+Persona 4 Golden added bike trips as a daytime activity, to be undertaken with each of the members of the party, individually.
+This grants a skill that party member would otherwise not be able to learn, or enables the relearning of previously discarded skills.